NotAPenguin0/phobos-rs/README.md

   - Automatic memory barriers for buffers.
   - Virtual resources, meaning actual resources are only bound to a graph at record time.
 This allows general-purpose graphs to be re-used if desired.
 - Safe wrappers for Vulkan objects.
+- No `unsafe` in the public API, except when accessing raw Vulkan handles.
 - Descriptor sets are completely hidden.
 Simply bind resources directly to the command buffer.
 - Automatic pipeline management.
 - Shader reflection to automatically generate pipeline layouts.